ammdias/finctrl/MANUAL.md

    throughout this manual.

 5. Some commands or options have a shortcut version that may be used interchangeably.
-That will be indicated in the [REFERENCE] section and in the online help by enveloping the optional characters in square brackets.
+That will be indicated in the [REFERENCE](#refence) section and in the online help by enveloping the optional characters in square brackets.
 For example, the [show copyright] command may be entered as `show` or `sh`:

        FinCtrl > show copyright
-       Finance Control 0.10
+       Finance Control 0.11
        (C) 2021 António Manuel Dias <ammdias@gmail.com>
        (...)

    or

        FinCtrl > sh copyright
-       Finance Control 0.10
+       Finance Control 0.11
        (C) 2021 António Manuel Dias <ammdias@gmail.com>
        (...)